MicrosoftDocs/learn/learn-pr/iot/setup-an-iot-edge-gateway/includes/6-open-iot-edge-gateway-device-ports-for-communication-with-downstream-devices.md

-In this module, you will configure the Network Security Group (NSG) that secures access to the Azure IoT Edge Gateway from the Internet.
+In this unit, you will configure the Network Security Group (NSG) that secures access to the Azure IoT Edge Gateway from the Internet.
 The necessary ports for MQTT, AMQP, and HTTPS communications need to be opened so the downstream IoT device(s) can communicate with the gateway.

 ## Open IoT Edge Gateway Device Ports for Communication with Downstream Devices